Frequently asked questions about XARELTO®

 • Stay on track with refill notifications

-Discontinue warfarin and start XARELTO® as soon as the INR is below 3.0 to avoid periods of inadequate anticoagulation.
+Discontinue warfarin and start XARELTO® as soon as the INR is below 3.0 in adults and below 2.5 in pediatric patients to avoid periods of inadequate anticoagulation.

-Discontinue LMWH or any non-warfarin oral anticoagulant treatment and start XARELTO® 0 to 2 hours prior to the next scheduled evening administration of the drug.
+Start XARELTO® 0 to 2 hours prior to the next scheduled administration of the drug (eg, low-molecular-weight heparin or non-warfarin oral anticoagulant) and omit administration of the other anticoagulant.
 For unfractionated heparin being administered by continuous infusion, stop the infusion and start XARELTO® at the same time.

-• For patients receiving 15 mg twice daily: The patient should take XARELTO® immediately to ensure intake of 30-mg XARELTO® per day.
-In this particular instance, two 15-mg tablets may be taken at once.
-The patient should continue with the regular 15-mg twice-daily intake as recommended on the following day
+• For patients receiving 15 mg twice daily: The patient should take XARELTO® immediately to ensure intake of 30 mg XARELTO® per day.
+Two 15-mg tablets may be taken at once

-• For patients receiving 20 mg, 15 mg, or 10 mg once daily: The patient should take the missed XARELTO® dose immediately
+• For patients receiving 20 mg, 15 mg or 10 mg once daily: The patient should take the missed XARELTO® dose immediately.
+The dose should not be doubled within the same day to make up for a missed dose

-XARELTO® requires no routine coagulation monitoring with treatment due to predictable PK/PD.2,3,12,13,24-27 The INR is not recommended because it is only calibrated and validated for VKAs.27
+XARELTO® requires no routine coagulation monitoring with treatment due to predictable PK/PD.2,3,15,20,21 The INR is not recommended because it is only calibrated and validated for VKAs.35

 XARELTO® is contraindicated in patients with active major bleeding or patients with hypersensitivity to XARELTO®.
 Use of XARELTO® is not recommended in patients who have had transcatheter aortic valve replacement (TAVR), based on the results of the GALILEO study, which reported higher rates of death and bleeding in patients randomized to XARELTO® compared to those randomized to an antiplatelet regimen.
 The safety and efficacy of XARELTO® have not been studied in patients with other prosthetic heart valves or other valve procedures.
 Use of XARELTO® is not recommended in patients with prosthetic heart valves.